 The DLCC's Sustainable Purchasing Policy quantifies purchasing practices and sets minimum standards for all purchases whenever possible.
 The standards are based on sustainability criteria for each purchasing category aligning to LEED standards.
 The policy covers all purchases necessary for the DLCC including office supplies, furniture, electronics, lighting, and cleaning products.
-Criteria for each category, along with 2020 performance, are listed in Figure 4.
+Criteria for each category, along with 2021 performance, are listed in Figure 4 (food and beverage information is provided on page 18).